Our Curriculum

 – AQA Science GCSE – single or double award

-– Entry level qualifications are used as appropriate for maths and science
+– Entry level qualifications are used as appropriate for maths, English and science

 In addition our pupils have access to the following qualifications, pupils study a selection of these based on their individual needs and interests: